-Alex knew that £200,000 was the best he could get – below the £350,000 he was owed.
-He thought about it again and accepted the loss.
-The alternative was taking Daniel to court and that’s not a path he was eager to take, even though he had threateningly voiced the possibility.
+I knew that £200,000 was the best I could get – below the £350,000 I was owed.
+I thought about it again and accepted the loss.
+The alternative was taking Daniel to court and that’s not a path I was eager to take, even though I had threateningly voiced the possibility.
 Were the sum a little higher, perhaps.
-But he had too much going on at the time and a law suit brought with it far too much negative energy.
+But I had too much going on at the time and a law suit brought with it far too much negative energy.

-Alex extended his arm out.
-The coffee marks near the bottom of the porcelain cup next to him looked sinister and the remaining drops of white coffee curdled into ugly clouds that, to his gaze and with the natural light that pierced through the glass dome in the Savoy Hotel foyer, foreshadowed trouble.
-Yet Alex chose to be optimistic.
-His belief in a favourable outcome, perhaps a bit naive, subdued all negative thoughts.
+I extended my arm out.
+The coffee marks near the bottom of the porcelain cup next to me looked sinister and the remaining drops of white coffee curdled into ugly clouds that, to my gaze and with the natural light that pierced through the glass dome in the Savoy Hotel foyer, foreshadowed trouble.
+Yet I chose to be optimistic.
+My belief in a favourable outcome, perhaps a bit naive, subdued all negative thoughts.

-Their hands met over the table right above a half-eaten plate of scrambled eggs and avocado on brown toast.
-Alex had little appetite that morning.
+Our hands met over the table right above a half-eaten plate of scrambled eggs and avocado on brown toast.
+Understandably, I had little appetite that morning.

-He accepted Daniel’s unsteady handshake as guarantee, even though the tenuous grip said otherwise and the perfunctory smile on his face disappeared just as quickly as it formed below the pencil moustache Alex had come to detest.
+I accepted Daniel’s unsteady handshake as guarantee, even though the tenuous grip said otherwise and the perfunctory smile on his face disappeared just as quickly as it formed below the pencil moustache I had come to detest.

-Alex sat back in his chair, ran his fingers through his hair, bit his lower lip and, without hesitation, firmly addressed the man sitting across from him.
+I sat back in my chair, ran my fingers through my hair, bit my lower lip and, without hesitation, firmly addressed the man sitting across the table.

 “I hope this matter will finally be resolved.”